 Following the big and smart investors is one way to find some great ideas.
 Another is simply to zero in on solid, growing dividend payers.
 Dividends are powerful wealth builders, and healthy dividend-paying stocks can reward you in bull and bear markets alike.
 In a special free report, our analysts have identified some rock-solid dividend stocks, drawing up a list in this free report of nine that fit the bill.
 To discover the identities of these companies before the rest of the market catches on, you can download this valuable free report by simply clicking here now.

 The article Here's How the Guy Who Called Enron Has Been Investing originally appeared on Fool.com.

-Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Starbucks.
-The Motley Fool owns shares of EMC, Starbucks, VMware, and Whole Foods Market and has the following options: short JAN 2013 $47.00 puts on Starbucks.
-Motley Fool newsletter services recommend Starbucks, VMware, and Whole Foods Market.
+Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of JPMorgan Chase.
+The Motley Fool recommends Visa, VMware, and Whole Foods Market and owns shares of EMC, IBM, JPMorgan Chase, Visa, VMware, and Whole Foods Market.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.